openshift/installer/Documentation/troubleshooting/tectonic-upgrade.md

 Updates are not possible : Upgrade is not supported: minor version upgrade is not supported, desired: "1.7.2-tectonic.1", current: "1.6.7-tectonic.1"
 ```

-To clear the error and proceed with the update, reset the TPR.
+To clear the error and proceed with the update, reset the ThirdPartyResource which stores update status.

 First, use `kubectl replace` to reset to the desired version:

 ```
 cat<<EOF | kubectl replace -f -
 apiVersion: coreos.com/v1
-kind: AppVersion or t
+kind: AppVersion
 metadata:
 name: tectonic-cluster
 namespace: tectonic-system